kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 ## The Problem
 Recreating this setup was a pain in the a**.
 Since I was only refactoring parts of the site code and not the whole site itself, not every part was needed.

 For example: I didn't need all the dependencies listed in the `package.json` and `bower.json` files.
-I just needed the ones related to the code pieces I was refactoring, so I had to spend some time removing the listed dependencies.
+I just needed the ones related to the code pieces I was refactoring, so I had to spend some time removing unneeded dependencies.

 OK...that was more of an inconvenience than a pain in the a**.
 But setting up the CSS build again?
 That sucked.